Much like its cuddly namesake, the Panda King

 Panda Isopods eat a wide and varied diet of detritus and food scraps.

-Freeze-dried shrimp and minnows make a convenient protein snack, or fish flakes can often work in a pinch.
+Freeze-dried shrimp and minnows make a nutritious protein snack, or fish flakes can often work in a pinch.

 As with other Cubaris species, a sprinkling of crushed limestone is a crucial element of their diet too – designed to mimic their natural cave habitat.